North Falkland Basin

 In 2010 the first exploration well drilled in the basin since the 1998 campaign discovered gas condensate and dry gas at two levels within the syn-rift succession at the Liz field on the western flank of the basin.
-This well is not yet released, but Desire Petroleum report on their website that earliest late syn-rift sandstones (the G4 sands in their terminology) contain wet gas/condensate in sandstones up to 70m thick, with porosities of about 12%, while early syn-rift volcaniclastic sandstones up to 112m thick, with porosities of about 22%, present in a discrete interval near the base of the early syn-rift succession (Stratigraphic Unit H in their terminology) contain dry gas.
+Desire Petroleum reported that earliest late syn-rift sandstones (the G4 sands in their terminology) contained wet gas/condensate in sandstones up to 70m thick, with porosities of about 12%, while early syn-rift volcaniclastic sandstones up to 112m thick, with porosities of about 22%, present in a discrete interval near the base of the early syn-rift succession (Stratigraphic Unit H in their terminology) contained dry gas.

 Deposition during the early post-rift period (Valanginian to early Aptian) included deltaic sediments that prograded into the lake basin from the north, a range of fans that prograded into the basin from the eastern and western margins of the basin, and the continued deposition of a thick succession of oil-prone lacustrine source rocks.
 There is no direct evidence of a link to the southern ocean at this time.